China is preparing to deal a new blow to its companies Russian news EN

 Shares of Chinese technology companies have fallen on the stock exchange for the third day in a row amid concerns over Beijing’s plans to tighten regulation of the sector, writes Bloomberg.

-Market players are wary of all sorts of decisions from their regulators, from warnings about cheating in the metaverse to new restrictions on the gaming industry.
+Market players are wary of all sorts of decisions from their regulators, from warnings regarding cheating in the metaverse to new restrictions on the gaming industry.
 The Hang Seng Tech Index fell more than 3 percent on Tuesday, Feb.
 22, and reached its lowest closing level since its inception in 2020.
-Shares in food delivery giant Meituan fell 6 percent after Beijing ordered it to cut its commission.
+Shares in food delivery giant Meituan fell 6 percent following Beijing ordered it to cut its commission.

 Related materials: